 We also saw the field level bar that the Cowboys run through to enter the field.
 The Cowboys Stadium also has luxury suites that are field level.
 I thought that these were pretty clever design features.
 We also saw the media room, where the Cowboys hold their postgame press conferences.

-I thoroughly enjoyed the tour.
+I thoroughly enjoyed the tour inside Cowboys Stadium.
 I really learned a lot and the access we got was better than I expected.
 Plus, I got pictures of myself on the Dallas Cowboys field.
-So for all you Dallas Cowboys fans out there and anyone interested in engineering or architecture, I encourage you to take the Dallas Cowboys Stadium tour.
+So for all you Dallas Cowboys fans out there and anyone interested in engineering or architecture, I encourage you to take the Dallas Cowboys tour.

 Expert Tips for the Dallas Cowboys Stadium Tour